-It is proposed that 448,760 performance rights be granted to Rob Sindel.
+It is proposed that 339,466 performance rights be granted to Rob Sindel.
 This quantum has been determined through an analysis of Rob Sindel's total target remuneration referenced against external market benchmarks.
-Specifically, in accordance with his employment contract, a grant to the maximum value of 120% of total fixed remuneration is proposed for Rob Sindel's YEM17 PRP grant.
-The share price used to calculate the number of performance rights allocated to Rob Sindel was the 10 day Volume Weighted Average Price of CSR shares leading in to the performance period, being the ten days up to and including 31 March 2016, which was \$3.2823.
+Specifically, in accordance with his employment contract, a grant to the maximum value of 120% of total fixed remuneration is proposed for Rob Sindel's YEM18 PRP grant.
+The share price used to calculate the number of performance rights allocated to Rob Sindel was the 10 day Volume Weighted Average Price of CSR shares leading in to the performance period, being the ten days up to and including 31 March 2017, which was \$4.4367.

-Performance conditions and vesting periods
+Performance conditions and vesting period

-Following testing of the performance conditions at the end of the performance periods (described below) and, to the extent to which the service and performance conditions are satisfied, the performance rights will vest and CSR will procure the transfer to Rob Sindel of one CSR share for each performance right that vests, for no further consideration.
+Following testing of the performance conditions at the end of the performance period (described below) and, to the extent to which the service and performance conditions are satisfied, the performance rights will vest and CSR will procure the transfer to Rob Sindel of one CSR share for each performance right that vests, for no further consideration.

-Performance periods
+Performance period

-The performance of each Tranche against the applicable performance hurdle will be measured over the three year performance period from 1 April 2016 to 31 March 2019.
+The performance of each Tranche against the applicable performance hurdle will be measured over the three year performance period from 1 April 2017 to 31 March 2020.

-To the extent any performance rights under any of Tranche A, Tranche B or Tranche C remain unvested at the end of the performance period, those performance rights will lapse.
+To the extent any performance rights under Tranche A or Tranche B remain unvested at the end of the performance period, those performance rights will lapse.